 We were sad to see people racing up from the funicular, take a few selfies and then be back on the next train down.
 Not taking time to enjoy the view, just ticking the box to say they had been there.

 We must have spent nearly an hour and a half up there admiring the view across the Cairngorms.
 I imagine if you saw this every day it would be something you would never tire of.
 Truly beautiful and we were very thankful for the clear views.

 During this weekend we wanted to get a few smaller walks done and we decided on a circular route around Loch Morlich.
 There are plenty of way-marked paths that vary in length and the one we followed was about 6km, started from the main car park and went around the loch.
 It wasn’t a particularly long or challenging walk but it was nice to stretch our legs and enjoy the scenery.
 We even noticed at one point that CairnGorm mountain summit had been covered in cloud making us feel even luckier to have been up earlier.

 Great place for cycling, walking, running, and also kayaking etc on the water.
 Just a couple of days after our visit here there was snow on the sandy beach here too!
 Insane.

 After all this excitement it was back to the hotel to dump the car and go for beers.
 We found the Winking Owl at the far end of Aviemore High Street.
-It is owned by Cairngorm Brewery A great opportunity to try out some local beer.
+It is owned by Cairngorm Brewery so a great opportunity to try out some local beer.
 Of course this meant staying for more than one because we had to try and decide which ones we liked the best.
 So far so good for a weekend in Aviemore.